 The Ocean Club, A Four Seasons Resort ⭐⭐⭐⭐⭐

 The Ocean Club is one of the most exclusive resorts in the Bahamas.
-It offers elegant suites and villas, beautiful gardens, as well as a peaceful beachfront setting.
-Guests enjoy fine dining, a world-class spa, as well as access to the scenic Ocean Club Golf Course.
-This resort is perfect for couples and travelers who want luxury without the crowds.
+It offers elegant suites and villas, beautiful gardens, and a peaceful beachfront setting.
+Guests can enjoy fine dining, a relaxing spa, and access to the scenic Ocean Club Golf Course.
+As a result, it is a great choice for couples and travelers who want luxury without large crowds.

 The Cove at Atlantis ⭐⭐⭐⭐⭐